sophiez2628/YelpStagram/README.md

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] User can create, read, edit, and delete reviews
+- [ ] User can create and read reviews
-- [ ] User can upload pictures, share, and bookmark places
+- [ ] User can upload pictures
-- [ ] User can mark reviews as useful, funny, or cool
 - [ ] User can search for places and see the location on Google Maps on the search result page
-- [ ] User can filter restaurants through price
 - [ ] User can also search for places using keywords
+- [ ] User can also search for places using their current location by letting browser access current location and not providing any input to the 'near' input box

 ## Design Docs
 * [View Wireframes][view]